 What Counsel Commons™ is

-We're a marketplace for software — specifically, prompt-based tools (“skills”) that authors publish and buyers license.
+Except where a provision is specifically about one product type, “Tool” means any of these three and everything in these Terms applies to all of them; we use the word “skill”only where we mean the skill product specifically.
 Every transaction here is a software-license sale.
 Nothing we do is the practice of law, accountancy, financial advising, HR consulting, or any other regulated professional service, and using Counsel Commons™ doesn't make us your lawyer, accountant, advisor, or consultant.

-Our job is to run the marketplace: host the skill files, process payments, run moderation, and issue refunds when our policy says they apply.
-We don't write the skills and we don't check them for accuracy.
+Our job is to run the marketplace: host the Tool files, process payments, run a very light-touch moderation layer that takes a cursory automated and human pass at each submission as a good-faith effort (no guarantees that issues will be detected), and issue refunds when our policy says they apply.
+We don't write the Tools and we don't check them for accuracy.

 02